-For purchases on or after Nov.
-1, 2009, cigarette tax is calculated by multiplying the number of cartons purchased by $16, the PA cigarette tax on a single carton.
+Cigarette tax is calculated by multiplying the number of cartons by the current tax rate.

-Use tax is due when sales tax is not paid on cigarettes and little cigars brought into Pennsylvania, and it is calculated by multiplying the purchase price of the cigarettes by 8 percent for Philadelphia residents, 7 percent for residents of Allegheny county or 6 percent for residents in all other parts of Pennsylvania.
+Use tax is due when sales tax is not paid on cigarettes and little cigars brought into Pennsylvania.
+It is calculated by multiplying the purchase price of the cigarettes by 8 percent for Philadelphia residents, 7 percent for residents of Allegheny County or 6 percent for residents in all other parts of Pennsylvania.
 The cigarette purchase price is the total of sales price, cigarette tax and shipping charges.

 The sum of the cigarette tax and use tax represents the total tax due.